Iraneus/betamedneed/_services/ambulance.md

 ![Ambulance](/images/illustrations/ambulance2.jpg)

-As soon as the order and payment method is confirmed, you can have an ambulance available within 30 minutes.
+As soon as the order and payment method is confirmed, you can have an ambulance available in 30 minutes or less.

 This can vary based on your location and the time of request.